-Change the frequency of the oscillator to 1400 K. C. and set the dial at 1400.
-Again make the adjustments given under (f), (g) and then (h).
+(h) Change the frequency of the oscillator to 1400 K. C. and set the dial at 1400.
+Again make the adjustments given under (f) and (g).
 So adjusted, the R. F. circuits are properly aligned and the oscillator will maintain a constant frequency difference from the incoming R. F. signal.